-To change the font for your System Watch list, double-click in the "List Font" and "List Header Font" fields.
-You may use any standard Windows font you like.
+To change the font for your System Watch list, click the button to the right of the "List Font" and "List Header Font" fields.

+You may use any standard Windows font you like; we recommend Arial, regular, 10 point for items in your list, and Arial, bold, 11 point for the header font.
 Choose new fonts for both your list items and your headers, and then click "OK" to close the "Font" window and return to the "List Options" screen.
-Then go back to the top of the System Watch Setup window and click the "Notification" tab to proceed.

-Helpful Hint: You might notice that you are not able to use this Window to choose font colors.
-That's because color settings are determined by the state of each device.
+Helpful Hint: You might notice that you are not able to use this window to choose font colors.
+Color settings are determined by the state of each device.